xuankimtran/docs-1/pages/katalon-studio/docs/how-to-capture-objects-in-hybrid-apps.md

       // to add the object's property inspected from step 10 cdmDetails.addProperty("id", ConditionType.EQUALS, "119")
       WebUI.setText(cdmDetails, "123")
       ```

-      If you wish to stop automating in the `WEBVIEW` context and go back to automate the native portion of the app, use the `switchToNative`.
+      If you wish to stop automating in the `WEBVIEW` context and go back to automate the native portion of the app, use the `switchToNative` mobile keyword.
 More information here: [[Mobile]switchToNative](https://docs.katalon.com/katalon-studio/docs/mobile-switch-to-native.html) mobile keyword.

       ```groovy
       // to switch back to the native mode.
       Mobile.switchToNative()
       ```
 ## See also

    * [Flutter-based application testing with SetText custom keyword](https://docs.katalon.com/katalon-studio/docs/flutter-based-application-testing.html)